 BLACK OR RED?

-... in fact, thinking so much that, called by God as I am to be a pedant, I went to Queen's College library and looked at their Missale Parisiense to check.
+... in fact, thinking so much that, called as I am by Providence to be a pedant, I popped into Queen's College library and looked at their Missale Parisiense to check.

 You've guessed: the colour was indeed Black.
-An example, perhaps, of how even the very clever and very learned can instinctively assume that what they have come to see as normative may in fact be a fashion of yesterday.
+An example, perhaps, of how even the very clever and very learned can instinctively assume that what they have by habituation come to see as normative may in fact be a fashion of yesterday.
 It is a suggestive instance of the rupture which attacked Catholic worship during the changes sponsored by Pius XII and subsequent pontiffs.
-Although it has to be said that when Hannibal Bugnini began the alteration of Holy Week in the 1950s, even he did not then dare to give this Day its modern liturgical colour of Red.
-That was to come later.
+To be fair: when Hannibal Bugnini began the alteration of Holy Week in the 1950s, even he did not then dare to give this Day its modern liturgical colour of Red.
+That only came later.
 [Bugnini did at that time order Violet for the Communion Service which concludes today's Liturgy; the Ordinariate Missal - see below - does not follow him in this.]

 [That particular chapter of Liturgy and Worship was written by Kenneth Donald Mackenzie, Bishop of Brechin, who was much involved in the Anglo-Catholic Congresses.]